alanwsmith/typing-rust.alanwsmith.com/src/variables/immutable-error-message-line.md

 consider making this binding mutable: `mut alfa`
 ```

-That's how we can make a variable who's value
+That's how we can make a variable whose value
 can be changed.